 These days, I’m a Chief Content Officer — a job title that didn’t exist just a few years ago.

 I love and respect writers, and I know a lot of them.
 Some are successful; some are struggling.

 And I have some thoughts on what can make the difference.

-(Spoiler alert: I kind of spilled the beans with the header image.)
+(Spoiler alert: I kind of spilled the beans with the post image.)

 Content marketing is the strategic creation of text, imagery, audio, or video that delivers a relevant, interesting message to a customer or prospect, while at the same time paving the way for a sale.

 Good content requires excellent writing.
-But the elements of strategy and structure need to be there to get it to work as marketing.
+But the elements of strategy and structure need to be in place to get it to work as marketing.
 Which is, after all, what we get paid for.

-So here are some elements that separate high-quality content marketing from material that’s well-written but might not deliver the same business value.
+So, here are five elements that separate high-quality content marketing from material that’s well-written but might not deliver the same business value.

 And audiences don’t stick around for weak commercials or carbon-copy content.
 They need to be moved.
 If your content doesn’t do it, they’ll go elsewhere.
 It’s a big web out there, full of delicious distraction to tempt them away.